hectorcorrea/webdev-nutshell/tutorial.md

 [2023-12-15 02:01:57] INFO  WEBrick::HTTPServer#start done.
 ```

-and if you refresh your browser pointing to http://localhost:3000/ your browser will report that it cannot connect to it anymore, which makes sense, we just shut it down.
+if you refresh your browser pointing to http://localhost:3000/ the browser will report that it cannot connect to it anymore, which makes sense, we just shut it down.

 ## Sinatra views

 Our previous example has a hard-code string with HTML right in our Ruby code.
 This is OK for a simple demo but not very convenient in the long run.
 Sinatra allows us to move our HTML outside the Ruby code into an ERB file, which is similar to an HTML file but with some extra features.

-If we look at the code in `webdemo2.rb` you'll notice that in addition to having the HTML hard-coded right there and then there is a second block of code that loads an ERB view called `fancy.erb`:
+If we look at the code in `webdemo2.rb` you'll notice that in addition to having the HTML hard-coded like the previous demo, there is also *a second block of code* that loads an ERB view called `fancy.erb`:

 ```
 get("/fancy") do